SEND Resources for Practitioners

 Surrey County Council believes that all bullying behaviour is unacceptable, whether at home, school, college or work.
 The Council will support schools and establishments to take a preventative approach to bullying, and to have policies and procedures in place to respond where it does occur, promptly and firmly.

-The policy and guidance published here should be used alongside Surrey's Safer Surrey approach and Surrey's Inclusion Strategy.
+The policy and guidance published here should be used alongside Surrey's strengths-based practice approaches and Surrey's Inclusion Strategy.

 Surrey County Council have launched a new policy regarding Touch and the use of restrictive physical intervention when working with children and young people.
 This replaces the 2010 policy previously in circulation.

 The policy details can be found here.